Single Session Consultation for Neurodiversity-Related Issues

 After we meet, I will create a post-consultation summary for you to keep.
 This summary will include both our assessments and analysis of your current problems as well as resources and actions steps we've identified to help you address these problems.

-scheduled your neurodiversity consultation today
+schedule your neurodiversity consultation today

 frequently asked questions